AnneTi/CSCI-2000U-100554223/Assignments/Assignment-4/README.txt

 #for the file to execute.After, I manually edited this file, this allowed
 #me to open the file.This process allowed the program to capture and execute
 #the data by displaying all the points on the map when plotted.

+#In order to find the radius of the disk was created,
+#by first calculating the size of the outbreaks.
+This was done by dividing
+#the case, then multiplying it by 30.
+Then, if I encountered a situation
+#where the value was too low to plot, I would simply add 5.
+This is the
+#process I used to choose the radius.